Deathspike/animesync/README.md

 # animekaizoku

-Downloads anime episodes from popular streaming services.
+AnimeKaizoku is capable of downloading anime episodes from popular streaming services.
 Each episode is downloaded in the original video format (often `h264` in a `mp4` container) and is then bundled alongside the subtitles into a `mkv` container.
 The episode files are named using a simple convention, for example `
 A Certain Scientific Railgun 01 [CrunchyRoll].mkv`.

 ## Motivation

 Streaming services allow watching *anime* in a *convenient* and *legal* way.
-However, episodes made available offline require service-specific applications that are miles behind the user experience of popular video applications.
+However, offline episode availability requires service-specific applications that are miles behind the user experience of popular video applications.
 While understandable from a business perspective, the service-specific applications are annoying for end users.
 Please do not abuse this application; download episodes for **personal use** and **delete them** when you do not have an active subscription.
 Without our financial support, streaming services cannot exist.

 ## Legal Warning